mshahoyi/asd_screener/architecture.md

 - **Framework:** **[Expo (React Native)](https://expo.dev/)** with TypeScript.
 This will be a universal app that runs on mobile (iOS, Android) and web.
 It will contain both the child's game and the researcher dashboard.
 - **Local Database:** **[WatermelonDB](https://github.com/Nozbe/WatermelonDB)**.
 A high-performance reactive database framework built for React Native.
 It will handle all data logging and querying locally on the device.
-- **Routing:** **[Expo Router](https://docs.expo.dev/router/introduction/)** will manage navigation between the child's game and the researcher's dashboard.
+- **Routing:** **[Expo Router](https://docs.expo.dev/router/introduction/)** will manage the stack-based navigation flow.
 - **Styling:** **[React Native Paper](https://reactnativepaper.com/)** for UI components.
 - **Animation & Gestures:** **[React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/)** & **[React Native Gesture Handler](https://docs.swmansion.com/react-native-gesture-handler/)**.
 - **Data Export:** The app will use Expo's `FileSystem` API to generate and share CSV or JSON files of the collected data.

 ## 2. System Architecture

-The entire application will be a single Expo project.
+The entire application will be a single Expo project using a stack-based navigation model.

+- **The Researcher Dashboard:** The app's entry point.
+It will display a list of participants and provide access to creating new participants and exporting data.
-- **The Game:** An interactive experience for children, running on **both mobile and web**.
+- **The Game:** A full-screen, interactive experience for children, launched from the researcher dashboard for a specific participant.
-- **The Researcher Dashboard:** A section of the app for researchers to manage data.
-It will be accessible on both mobile and web without authentication.
 - **Local Data Management:** All data (participants, sessions, trials) will be stored in the local WatermelonDB database on the device.

 ## 3. Data Model (WatermelonDB)

-The data model will be defined for WatermelonDB.
-The `Researcher` model has been removed as authentication is not required.

 ```javascript
 // db/models/Participant.js